iMovR Synapse Adjustable Height Table Review

 As standing meetings gain more traction in the workplace, an etiquette for sit-stand conference tables will emerge among offices that will provide even more answers to these kinds of questions.
 For example, the new class of “active chairs” such as the Back App, Mobis and Muvman are actually ideal for use with adjustable height tables.
 They’re more ergonomic than regular chairs, and for most people they have an adjustment range that can be made to work at sitting or standing height.

 At the very minimum we highly recommend sticking a basket full of inexpensive Mogos in the corner of every conference room that is equipped with an adjustable height table.
 Participants who’d rather lean than stand can pop up a Mogo “kickstand seat” in 20 seconds.
 If you want to go all out and fully outfit your state-of-the-art conference room consider replacing the old conference room chairs with a gaggle of Back Apps.
 Of all the active chairs we’ve tested in a conference room setting these were the most versatile for switching between sitting and standing, and the most highly rated aesthetically as well as ergonomically.

 Adjustable height tables – and standing meetings in general – are still in their nascent stages, and we can only guess how these types of workstations will affect the office landscape.
-But the new Synapse Scrum and Conference Table are ahead of the curve, and lead the way to a more active and ergonomic method of meeting and collaborating in the workplace.
+But the new Synapse Multi-Purpose and Conference Table are ahead of the curve, and lead the way to a more active and ergonomic method of meeting and collaborating in the workplace.

 |The SYNAPSE Base|